 At the end of a long rest, a character regains all lost hit points.
-The character also regains spent Hit Dice, up to a number of dice equal to half of the character's total number of them.
+The character also regains spent Hit Dice, up to a number of dice equal to half of the character's total number of them (minimum of one die).
 For example, if a character has eight Hit Dice, he or she can regain four spent Hit Dice upon finishing a long rest.